rmolinari/data_structures/README.md

 In [[DMNS2013]](#reference) De et al. generalize the in-place structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can also answer queries in the southeast and southwest quadrants of a query point and in a downwards-infinite box.
-But the presentiation is hard to follow in places and the paper's pseudocode is buggy.
-See the comments in the fragmentary class `MinMaxPrioritySearchTree` for further details.
-In the sort of toy problems that this Ruby code is suitable for it is easy enough to build a MaxPST with the points mapped by (x, y) -> (x, -y).
+But the presentiation is hard to follow in places and the paper's pseudocode is buggy.[^minmaxpst] In the sort of toy problems that this Ruby code is suitable for it is easy enough to build a MaxPST with the points mapped by (x, y) -> (x, -y).

 ### Segment Tree